Champion trees

 Zelkova serrata

-There is another, smaller, specimen not far from this one, in Section 2 near the central path.
+There is another, smaller, specimen not far from this one, in Section 2 near the central path, planted during the 1980s.

 Keyaki wood is valued in Japan and used often for furniture, as well as being considered the ideal wood for the creation of taiko drums.
 The city of Sendai is called the "City of Trees" for the many zelkova trees lining its streets.